kapelner/fastLogisticRegressionWrap/README.md

 )
 ```

-to arrive an additional gain of 4x performance boost:
+to arrive an additional 4x performance boost:

 ```
 Unit: milliseconds